lodash/lodash/doc/README.md

 1. `value` *(Mixed)*: The value to clone.
 2. `deep` *(Boolean)*: A flag to indicate a deep clone.
 3. `[guard]` *(Object)*: Internally used to allow this method to work with  others like `_.map` without using their callback `index` argument for `deep`.
+4. `thorough` *(Boolean)*: Internally used to indicate whether or not to perform  a more thorough clone of non-object values.

 #### Returns
 *(Mixed)*: Returns the cloned `value`.